 Advising

-Students should select their courses for the Global Studies major in close consultation with the program administrator.
-The Global Studies program publishes a list of courses approved for the major each quarter, both online and outside the Global Studies program office, Gates-Blake 119.
+Students should select their courses for the Global Studies major in close consultation with the Global Studies faculty and the program administrator.
+Students are assigned to a Global Studies program adviser based on their year in the College.
+The Global Studies program publishes a list of courses approved for the major each quarter.

 Grading